Paneer Masoor Paratha

-- Combine all the ingredients and knead into a soft dough using enough water.
+- Combine all the ingredients in a deep bowl and knead into a soft dough using enough water.

 - Cover the dough with a lid and keep aside for 10 to 15 minutes.

-- Combine the masoor and 1 cup of water in a deep non - stick pan, cover and cook on a medium flame for 8 minutes, while stirring occasionally.
-Drain and mash it using a potato masher into a coarse mixture.
+- Combine the masoor and 1 cup of water in a deep non-stick pan, cover it with a lid and cook on a medium flame for 8 minutes or till the masoor gets cooked, while stirring occasionally.
+Drain well and mash it using a potato masher into a coarse mixture.

-- Divide the mixture into 4 portions and keep aside.
+- Divide the mixture into 6 equal portions and keep aside.

-- Place one portion of the filling in the center of the circle.
+- Place one portion of the filling in the centre of the circle.

-- Roll again into a circle of 125 mm.
+- Roll again into a 125 mm.
 (5”) diameter circle using a little whole wheat flour for rolling.

-- Heat a non-stick tava (griddle) and cook the paratha, using a little oil until golden brown spots appear on both the sides.
+- Heat a non-stick tava (griddle) and cook the paratha, using a little oil, till golden brown spots appear on both the sides.

-- Repeat with the remaining dough and filling to make 5 more parathas.
+- Repeat steps 2 to 6 to make 5 more parathas.

 - Serve hot with fresh curds.